 CCLR Partners with San Diego State University’s New Environmental Justice Center

 San Diego State University has been awarded $10 million by the U.S. EPA to create an Environmental Justice Thriving Communities Technical Assistance Center (EJ TCTAC).
-The New SDSU Center for Community Energy and Environmental Justice and its partners will provide training and other assistance to underserved communities throughout EPA Region 9.
+The New SDSU Center for Community Energy and Environmental Justice (CCEEJ) and its partners will provide training and other assistance to underserved communities throughout EPA Region 9.
 The Center for Creative Land Recycling (CCLR) is proud to partner with SDSU on this new environmental justice center which will build capacity at the local level, removing barriers and improving accessibility for communities with energy and environmental justice concerns.

 As the country’s oldest non profit organization dedicated to brownfield cleanup and reuse, CCLR is fortunate to join SDSU in this important mission.
 Almost every community has a vacant or underutilized property that may have contamination from past uses.
 These brownfields are often concentrated in historically underserved, low-income communities of color and are likely to cause health issues such as asthma or cancer, block access to clean water and nutritious food, and impact the climate resiliency of a neighborhood.